Linda N. Lancaster Professional Development Fund

 Created by friends and family and administered by the college, the fund’s intent is to provide support to enhance student research and expand professional contacts and experience, such as travel to conferences.
 Part of the fund’s objective is to give students an opportunity to seriously present their case for funding.
 In their proposals, applicants must establish the relevance of the proposed activity to their research and persuasively explain to the committee how assistance would enrich their study and professional growth.

 A committee of faculty from the College of Education and Human Development oversees the proposal and award process.
 Committee members are listed below.
-For more information about the Linda N. Lancaster Professional Development Fund, contact committee chair Shihfen Tu, associate professor of education, 207.581.9064 or firstname.lastname@example.org.
+For more information about the Linda N. Lancaster Professional Development Fund, contact committee chair Shihfen Tu, professor of education and applied quantitative methods, 207.581.9064 or email@example.com.

 Linda N. Lancaster Fund Committee